 Eligibility Son or daughter of a Benedictine University alumnus.
 Parent(s) must have graduated from a Benedictine University undergraduate, graduate or doctorate degree program.

-Renewability Full-time enrollment
+Out-of-State Award

-Out-of-State Award Amount Up to \$5,000 per year Eligibility Residents of a state other than Illinois who will reside on campus; FAFSA completion; financial need.
+Eligibility Residents of a state other than Illinois who will reside on campus; FAFSA completion; financial need.

 Renewability Full-time enrollment and campus resident

-Sibling Recognition Award Amount Up to \$1,500 per year maximum regardless of number of currently or previously enrolled siblings.
+Sibling Recognition Award

+Amount Up to \$1,500 per year maximum regardless

+of number of currently or previously enrolled siblings.
 This award is not applicable for currently enrolled sibling(s).

 Eligibility Incoming student with sibling(s) currently enrolled in the traditional undergraduate program or sibling(s) is a Benedictine University alumnus of the traditional undergraduate program.
-Renewability Full-time enrollment